-The Sub-Fund will invest at least two-thirds of its net assets in worldwide developed markets equities and equity-related securities, including but not limited to closed-ended Real Estate Investment Trusts (REITS), depositary receipts of global companies.
+The Sub-Fund will invest at least two-thirds of its net assets in worldwide developed markets equities and equity-related securities (including but not limited to closed-ended Real Estate Investment Trusts (REITS), ADR (American Depositary Receipt) and GDR (Global Depositary Receipt)).

-The choice of investments will neither be limited by geographical area (except a maximum of 30% of the Sub-Fund's net assets in emerging countries), economic sector nor in terms of currencies in which investments will be denominated.
+The choice of investments will neither be limited by geographical area (except a maximum of 20% of the Sub-Fund's net assets in emerging countries), economic sector nor in terms of currencies in which investments will be denominated.
 However, depending on financial market conditions, a specific focus may be put on a single country (or some countries) and/or on a single currency and/or on a single economic sector.